SuperNEMO-DBD/SimulationValidationTool/README.md

 ```

 In order to generate comparison statistics the root input and reference files should contain branches with the same names.
-The output of the tool is presented in the terminal running in.
+The output of the tool is presented in the terminal.
 Some basic tests are present which compare data from input and reference files.

-The  statistics  generated  by  the  SimulationValidationTool  are:  Mean,  Error  on  Mean,  Maximum  Value, Minimum  Value,  Skewness,  Standard  Deviation,
-Error  on  Standard  Deviation,  Kolmogorov-Smirnov  Test.
+The  statistics  generated  by  the  SimulationValidationTool  are:  Mean,  Error  on  Mean,  Maximum  Value, Minimum  Value,  Skewness,  Standard  Deviation,  Error  on  Standard  Deviation,  Kolmogorov-Smirnov Test and the ROOT Chi2 test.

 Currently,  there are 4 example tests run by the SimulationValidationTool: